Did you know that almost every pair of running shoes you’ve owned in the past had had a negative effect on the environment?

 - May run slightly large (+- half a size)

 ASICS has worked hard to reduce their carbon footprint over the last few years.
 They’ve managed to reduce the carbon emissions of their supply by an impressive 30.8% and a 25% reduction in their direct operations since 2015.

 The company has also achieved 23.5% renewable electricity in their various business facilities.
-Another achievement is more than 95% of their running shoes containing recycled material in 2021.
+Another achievement is that more than 95% of their running shoes contain recycled material.
 They’re aiming to have replaced ALL their standard polyester with recycled polyester by 2030.